erikgrinaker/toydb/README.md

 * **Single database:** only a single, unnamed database is supported per ToyDB cluster.

-* **Schema changes:** schema changes other than creating or dropping tables and indexes is not supported, i.e. there is no `ALTER TABLE`.
+* **Schema changes:** schema changes other than creating or dropping tables is not supported.

 ### Query Engine